robzolkos/lexxy/README.md

 </lexxy-prompt>
 ```

-We could define the controller action like this:
+We could define the controller action to serve the prompt items like this:

 ```ruby
 class PeopleController < ApplicationController